 I am the oldest of 4 girls raised by a single mother, who worked 2 and sometimes even 3 jobs at the same time.
 We all took on chores early on, and learned to help mom in any way we could at a young age.
 There was no way our household would have survived, and that mom would have kept her sanity if some of the daily responsibilities had not been taken on by us.

 1. Chores allow kids to see themselves as important contributors to the family.

-A few weeks ago, I overheard my son jokingly telling the girls that mom and dad had done it the right way, by giving themselves ‘six-built-in-slaves’, referring to himself and his sisters.
+A few weeks ago, I overheard my son jokingly telling the girls that mom and dad had done it the right way, by giving themselves ‘six-built-in-slaves’.
 When he noticed I had walked in the kitchen, he smiled and said he was grateful we had taught him and his sisters to contribute and not to be lazy.
 This was a big win for me.

 My kids understand that every time they sweep the kitchen, clean the bathrooms and take out the trash, they are taking part in the running of this household.
 They understand that these trivial tasks keep our home clean, comfortable and pleasant.

 2. Chores equip kids with skills to function outside of their parents home later in life.

 If you get a chance, head to twitter and search #adulting.
 These are some of the tweets I saw today:

 - I had to iron my own clothes

 - I made myself tea